The Projects and Construction Review: Collaborative Contracting

 In respect of cost, while a D&C contractor is normally remunerated with a lump sum, a managing contractor is generally remunerated on the basis of a combination of lump sum and reimbursable components.
 The purpose of the lump sum component is to pay for management services and site facilities, and allows the contractor to extract a profit.
 The owner separately reimburses the managing contractor for all amounts paid by the managing contractor to subcontractors and consultants.
 This remuneration arrangement shifts all the project cost risks onto the owner, except those relating to management services and site facilities.
 The managing contractor is only reimbursed for any costs that it incurs reasonably.
 Costs incurred from unauthorised variations, rectification of defects, breaches of contract or wrongful acts by the managing contractor that give rise to liability to third parties are usually excluded from the reimbursement regime.

 Time-delay risk is often also borne by the owner.
 The managing contractor will only have a 'soft' time for completion obligation, in the sense that it will be required only to use its best endeavours to achieve a target date.
-Accordingly, a failure to achieve timely completion will not expose a managing contractor to liability for liquidated or general damages, so long as it tries its best to achieve the target date.
+Accordingly, a failure to achieve timely completion will not expose a managing contractor to liability for liquidated or general damages so long as it tries its best to achieve the target date.
 However, because the managing contractor is paid a fixed lump sum for its management services, it is clearly in its own commercial interest to achieve completion as early as possible to preserve its profit margins.
 The incentive for timely completion is not the threat of damages claims but the alignment of commercial interests.

 The managing contractor model allows for early involvement of the contractor in the project, with close collaboration throughout.
 This means that the owner is able to achieve completion of the project in the manner it desires, using a spread of industry involvement and expertise but without the need for high-level management commitment.
 The owner can share some of the risks associated with a major construction project with a contractor and can achieve maximum flexibility in determining the elements to be included in a project and the design of those elements.
 At the same time, it provides the owner with the management expertise of a contractor organisation to assist and advise upon the design and construction of the project while planning for and remaining within a target time and cost for delivery of the project.

-By engaging this expertise, the client is able, with the assistance of its delivery partners, to adopt a 'sophisticated-client' procurement strategy involving direct engagement of suppliers and subcontractors, as opposed to engaging a major contractor to manage this process.
+By engaging this expertise, the client is able, with the assistance of its delivery partners, to adopt a sophisticated client procurement strategy involving direct engagement of suppliers and subcontractors, as opposed to engaging a major contractor to manage this process.
 This can result in significant cost savings and other benefits for the client.

-The remuneration regime for the delivery partners is similar to the three-limb remuneration model for alliance contracting, with reimbursement of actual costs, a fixed fee covering profit and contribution to corporate overheads, and a gainshare or painshare payment.
+The remuneration regime for the delivery partners is similar to the three-limb remuneration model for alliance contracting with reimbursement of actual costs, a fixed fee covering profit and contribution to corporate overheads, and a gainshare or painshare payment.
 As with alliancing, better than business-as-usual project outcomes (measured against pre-agreed KPIs) will result in a gainshare payment by the client to the delivery partners, and poor outcomes will result in a painshare payment by the delivery partners to the client.
 Again, the maximum potential painshare payment is usually capped at the amount of the limb 2 fee, or a significant portion of it.

 Unlike alliancing but similar to the managing contractor model, the delivery partners are precluded from performing design and construction services, which must be competitively tendered (unless the client specifically agrees otherwise).
 The client retains control or significant input over the appointment of subcontractors and suppliers, similar to the managing contractor model.
-But the delivery partners bear less risk in relation to poor performance by subcontractors and suppliers than a managing contractor.
+However, the delivery partners bear less risk in relation to poor performance by subcontractors and suppliers than a managing contractor.
 The delivery partner's liability to the owner for poor performance by subcontractors and suppliers is limited to any reduction in the gainshare payment (or an increase in the painshare payment) that occurs as a result of reduced performance against a KPI.
 The owner has a contractual relationship with each subcontractor and supplier, and looks to them directly if they breach their contractual obligations.

 The model has been employed successfully in the context of publicly funded infrastructure projects and was first used by the UK government in the construction of infrastructure for the London Olympic Games in 2012, where the complexity of the project and time-critical date for completion meant a more traditional delivery model was considered unsuitable.
 A delivery partner enabled the Olympic Delivery Authority (ODA) to acquire the necessary expertise if ever the ODA did not have the time to find and engage personnel of the required calibre to meet the time requirements.
 A wide range of infrastructure was required: key Olympic venues such as the velodrome, aquatics centre, media centre and Olympic village, as well as two kilometres of new sewers and 265 kilometres of ducts for new utilities.
 The project was ultimately a success, being delivered three months early and under budget.